ChrisWhealy/edge-cdn-store/docs/explanation.md

 The current display of the cache contents is a bare-bones implementation that currently offers no administrative tools.
 This needs to be implemented.

+### Useful Administrative Features

-One useful feature administrative feature would be the ability to change the cache size without having to restart the server.
+1. Change cache size without having to restart the server.

    This could be achieved by implementing a wrapper around `EvictionManager`, but the actual details need further investigation.

+2. Hot Upgrade.

+   By wrapping the actual proxy server in an admin wrapper, not only could the administrative features be closely coupled to the server, but an Erlang-style hot upgrade could be implemented